-Mr. Hamid is recommended as an employment lawyer by Chambers USA (2012-2019), which notes his “excellent understanding of business needs,” and praises him as “very reflective and responsive, a good listener, an excellent writer and good at interpreting what [clients] are trying to accomplish.”
-He is also recommended as an employment lawyer by SuperLawyers (2014- 2018) and The Legal 500 (2013-2019), which notes that clients have described him as “exceptional in terms of service level, value and professionalism.”
-In 2010, Employment Law360 recognized Mr. Hamid as a “rising star” - one of “10 employment lawyers under 40 to watch.”
+Mr. Hamid is recommended as an employment lawyer by Chambers USA (2012–2021), which notes that “he is an excellent communicator, incredibly patient, practical” and that “he is thorough, diligent and committed to his client’s cause.”
+He is said to have “excellent understanding of business needs,” and has received praise as “very reflective and responsive, a good listener, an excellent writer and good at interpreting what [clients] are trying to accomplish.”
+He is also recognized as a “Labor & Employment Star” in the IFLR Benchmark Litigation guide (2021) and is recommended as an employment lawyer by SuperLawyers (2014–2018) and The Legal 500 US (2013–2021), where clients have described him as “exceptional in terms of service level, value and professionalism.”
+In 2010, Employment Law360 recognized Mr. Hamid as a Rising Star —one of “10 employment lawyers under 40 to watch.”

 Mr. Hamid is a prominent member of the employment law bar.
 He served as Chair of the Labor & Employment Law Committee for the New York City Bar Association (2015–2018), and he is also a member of the Labor & Employment Sections of the New York State and American Bar Associations.
 He serves on the American Arbitration Association’s panel of arbitrators qualified to arbitrate employment cases.
 Mr. Hamid lectures and publishes frequently on developments in employment law.